jibidus/bootstrapping/README.md

-# Bootsrapping
+# Bootsrap new laptop

-**WARNING** Under development

-Automated procedure to bootstrap a new computer with:
+Automated procedure to bootstrap a new computer with all necessary tools like:
+- oh-my-zsh
+- iterm2
-- Brew formula
+- asdf
-- Brew casks
+- chezmoi
-- Git config
+- git config

 # How to execute bootstrapping?
 - Install Homebrew